Wilson Dynapower Irons Review

 Ryan Heiman

-I played the Wilson Dynapower Irons for 4 rounds of golf.
-I also tested them on the range and in the Office by Carl’s Place DIY Simulators.
-The combination of on course testing and FlightScope numbers proved they are the most powerful irons I’ve hit in 2023.
+The combination of on course testing and FlightScope numbers proved they are the most powerful irons I’ve hit this year.
 It wasn’t just the length that impressed me, but how straight and accurate they are.

-This is my Wilson Dynapower Irons Review for 2023.
+This is my Wilson Dynapower Irons Review.

 The Wilson Dynapower Irons launch very high for the lower lofts because of the low CG and High MOI.
 This combination means they are very easy to launch up in the air, reduce spin to keep them from ballooning.
 They have high long distance since all the weight of the club lifts them off the ground.
 It is amazing watching a lower lofted iron go so high and yet carry so far.
 Dynapwr!